adamstallard/coinsensus/README.md

 Coinsensus is a token that's regularly minted and distributed according to near-consensus of a voting group with a growing or fluctuating membership.

 The address of the token contract can hold other tokens given to it as fees or donations.

-Holders of the token may receive distributions of the other token types.
+Holders of the main contract token may receive these as dividends.

 ## Summary